sIspravnikov/BitbucketToGitea/README.md

 authTokenBB='bitbucket auth token'
 GiteaURL='gitea url'
 authTokenGitea='gitea auth token'
-migrationUsername='user in bb, that have access to all repos' migrationPassword='password'
+migrationUsername='user in BitBucket, that have access to all repositories' migrationPassword='password'
 ```